cortrudolph/SLU_IO_Psych/content/authors/Hanna Julian/_index.md

 - 2022 Graduate Students
 ---

-Hannah Jullian is a Ph.D. student in the IO Psychology program at Saint Louis University.
+Hannah Julian is a Ph.D. student in the IO Psychology program at Saint Louis University.